SahibjotDalla/SahibjotDalla/README.md

 - [X] Website Development

 ### 🚀 Projects
 - [**Fly High**](https://github.com/SahibjotDalla/Fly-High): My first game created in Python using Pygame.
-Experience a thrilling sky adventure that puts your skills and reflexes to the test!
+An acrade game that puts your skills and reflexes to the test!
 - [**Simple Tkinter Apps**](https://github.com/SahibjotDalla/Simple-Tkinter-Apps): Explore a collection of three simple apps developed in just three days in Python using Tkinter.
 - [**Shut Down**](https://github.com/SahibjotDev/Shut-Down): An exciting top-down shooter created in Godot.
 Currently in development.